survivejs/react-book/manuscript/07_implementing_dnd.md

 }
 ```

-If you drag a `Note` now, you should see some debug prints at console.
+If you drag a `Note` now, you should see some debug prints at the console.
 We are still missing some vital logic to make this all work.

 W> Note that React DnD doesn't support hot loading perfectly.
 You may need to refresh browser to see prints you expect!